barrettotte/enki-os/README.md

 # enki-os

-A simple/toy x86 operating system built while learning operating system concepts.
+A toy x86 operating system.

+This is my first dive into the deep world of Operating Systems.

 TODO: add picture of Enki with link to wiki